 There is a large black footlocker trunk sitting in my laundry room.
-It is not full of Pirate treasure but it is full of the things an eleven year old boy might consider of infinite value.
+It is not full of Pirate treasure but it is full of the things an eleven year old boy might consider of infinite value for goal achievement.

 A quick inventory reveals: goggles, sugary sweet chewing gum – the kind that makes the best bubbles, two ridiculously large bags of candy that I have made him promise to share with his cabin mates, a copy of Ray Bradbury’s Something Wicked This Way Comes, a one-off Sandman comic book that retells an old Japanese folk tale, and a copy of Michael Crichton’s Jurassic Park.
 There is a sketch book, Blackwing pencils, and a Trapper Keeper full of paper for journaling and drawing.
 He is going to try to sneak in his retro Sony Walkman.
 I don’t think it’s going to work.

 It was the first time that I had packed my child off to a two-week overnight camp and it was the first time anyone in my family had gone on an extended overnight camp.
 Having Venus in Virgo I approached the whole thing with ruthless organization, taking care to pack 14 pairs of shorts, 14 shirts, and 14 pairs of socks and underwear, each individually bagged and labeled with his name.

 Often, we are told, that this is what success looks like.
 It looks like 14 nice and neat outfits zipped up and labeled.
 It looks like organization and teams and outsourcing.
 It looks like having every single detail present and accounted for.